awsdocs/aws-cost-management-user-guide/doc_source/billing-get-answers.md

 # Getting help with AWS Billing and Cost Management<a name="billing-get-answers"></a>

-There are many resources available for you if have any questions about your AWS Billing and Cost Management console tools, your charges, or payment methods\.
+There are many resources available for you if you have any questions about your AWS Billing and Cost Management console tools, your charges, or payment methods\.

 **Topics**
 + [AWS Knowledge Center](#billing-support-KC)